ComfyUI Extension: ComfyUI-LatentSyncWrapper

 Buy Me A Coffee

-This node provides advanced lip-sync capabilities in ComfyUI using ByteDance's LatentSync 1.5 model.
-It allows you to synchronize video lips with audio input with improved temporal consistency and better performance on a wider range of languages.
+This node provides advanced lip-sync capabilities in ComfyUI using ByteDance's LatentSync 1.6 model.
+It allows you to synchronize video lips with audio input with enhanced clarity and resolution, addressing the blurriness issues found in previous versions.

 image

-1. Temporal Layer Improvements: Corrected implementation now provides significantly improved temporal consistency compared to version 1.0
+• Temporal Layer Improvements: Corrected implementation provides significantly improved temporal consistency

-2. Better Chinese Language Support: Performance on Chinese videos is now substantially improved through additional training data
+• Better Chinese Language Support: Enhanced performance on Chinese videos through additional training data

-• Native PyTorch FlashAttention-2 implementation (no xFormers dependency)
+• Code Optimizations: Native PyTorch FlashAttention-2 implementation without xFormers dependency

 Prerequisites